Spatial regionalization based on optimal information compression: Methods

+A list of the individual transmission steps and their corresponding information content contribution to Eq.~\ref{eq:DL} is shown in Fig.~\ref{fig:diagram}b.

-We can see that the first three terms in Eq.~\ref{eq:DL} penalize us for having a greater number of clusters $K$, as they will tend to contribute greater description lengths as $K$ increases.
-The fourth term will scale like $n(V)\log (b/K)$ for equally sized clusters, and so in general will tend to penalize us slightly for having fewer clusters.
-In the extreme case where there is only one category $r^\ast$ that is represented in the population of the units $u\in V_k$ (i.e. $\vec{c}_k[r]=0$ for $r\neq r^\ast$), then we have $\Omega(\vec{a}_k,\vec{c}_k)=1$ and the contribution from the last term in Eq.~\ref{eq:DL} term vanishes.
+We can see that the first three terms in Eq.~\ref{eq:DL} penalize us for having a greater number of clusters $K$, as they will tend to contribute greater description lengths as $K$ increases, and the fourth term will not depend on the number of clusters to first order in a Stirling approximation of the binomial coefficients.
+For the last term in Eq.~\ref{eq:DL}, in the extreme case where there is only one category $r^\ast$ that is represented in the population of the units $u\in V_k$ (i.e. $\vec{c}_k[r]=0$ for $r\neq r^\ast$), then we have $\Omega(\vec{a}_k,\vec{c}_k)=1$ and the contribution from this term vanishes.
 More generally, there are fewer ways the categories can be distributed among the populations in $V_k$'s constituent tracts if $\vec{c}_k$ is more concentrated on a single category, and so the last term in Eq.~\ref{eq:DL} will penalize us for having a high level of diversity within the clusters.
 (Or, conversely, this term encourages partitions $\mathcal{P}$ that have homogeneous clusters.)

-The optimal partition $\mathcal{P}=\{V_1,...,V_k\}$ that minimizes the description length in Eq.~\ref{eq:DL} will allow us to communicate most of the information about the data $D$ through the cluster-level distributions alone, but penalize us for constructing these clusters at too small a scale, since this will not save us much effort above and beyond simply transmitting all the unit-level data individually.
+The optimal partition $\mathcal{P}=\{V_1,...,V_k\}$ of the network $G$ that minimizes the description length in Eq.~\ref{eq:DL} will allow us to communicate most of the information about the data $D$ through the cluster-level distributions alone, but penalize us for constructing these clusters at too small a scale, since this will not save us much effort above and beyond simply transmitting all the unit-level data individually.
 The goal of our regionalization algorithm is to identify this partition, and we describe an algorithm to accomplish this task in the next section.
-A diagram of an optimal partition $\mathcal{P}$ of a synthetic set of example units, along with the variables used in the information transmission scheme, is shown in Fig.~\ref{fig:diagram}.